-- Run the command to create the cluster.
-If you have not run the command yet, see "Creating a cluster" in Chapter 4 and run the command. - ♦ Allow logon as root user to the server that will be set as a master server among servers that configures a cluster system. - ♦ Store the license file in the server that will be set as a master server among servers that constitute the cluster system. - 1.
+- ◆ Allow logon as root user to the server that will be set as a master server among servers that configures a cluster system. - ♦ Store the license file in the server that will be set as a master server among servers that constitute the cluster system. - 1.
 Log on to the master server as root user and run the following command.

 Specify the path to the license file for filepath specified by the -i option.
 Specify the product ID for PRODUCT-ID specified by the -p option.
 Enter the product ID that corresponds to the version you are using.
-The product ID is listed below:

-Licensed Product Name Product ID ExpressCluster X 2.1 for Linux BASE21 ExpressCluster X SingleServerSafe for Linux Upgrade UPGR21 ExpressCluster X SingleServerSafe 2.1 for Linux XSSS21
+Licensed Product Name Product ID ExpressCluster X 3.0 for Linux BASE30 ExpressCluster X SingleServerSafe for Linux Upgrade UPGR30 ExpressCluster X SingleServerSafe 3.0 for Linux XSSS30

 When the command is successfully executed, the message "Command succeeded." is displayed in the console.
-When a message other than this is displayed, see Chapter 4, "ExpressCluster command reference" in the Reference Guide.
+When a message other than this is displayed, see Chapter 3, "ExpressCluster command reference" in the Reference Guide.

 2. Run the following command to verify the licenses registered.
-In PRODUCT-ID, enter the product ID.
 For PRODUCT-ID, enter the product ID specified on step 1 of this procedure.

-- 3. When an optional product is used, refer to page 74, "Registering the node license" in this chapter. - 4.
+- 3. When an optional product is used, refer to page 86, "Registering the node license" in this chapter. - 4.
 When an optional product is not used, run the OS shutdown command to reboot all servers.
 By doing this, the license registration becomes effective and you can start using the cluster.
-After rebooting all servers, proceed to Chapter 5, "Creating the cluster configuration data using the Builder" and follow the steps.
+After rebooting all servers, proceed to Chapter 5, "Creating the cluster configuration data" and follow the steps.